Code of Ethics

 - State clearly on whose behalf professional statements or opinions are made.

-- Sign and seal only those plans, reports and other documents for which agrologists are professionally responsible and which were prepared by them or under their direction.
+- Sign and seal only those plans, reports and other documents for which registered agrologists are professionally responsible and which were prepared by them or under their direction.

-Responsibility to Other Agrologists of the Institute
+Responsibility to Other Registered Agrologists of the Institute

 - Give credit for professional work to whom credit is due.